Hidden parks & gardens in Singapore

 Other than a few gentle inclines, the trail is an easy one for everyone to follow.
 The trail will eventually lead you past the Hindhede Quarry, where you’ll find dramatic cliffs and tranquil waters next to you as you sweat it out.

-13. Chestnut Nature Park – separate trails for bikers and hikers
+16. Chestnut Nature Park – Separate trails for bikers and hikers

 Those dwelling in the Central area can also opt to visit Chestnut Nature Park to stretch their legs.

-14. Pasir Ris Park Mangrove Boardwalk – a trail through a mangrove forest
+17. Pasir Ris Park Mangrove Boardwalk – A trail through a mangrove forest

 Image credit: @rachellegen

-Head out of Pasir Ris MRT, and you’ll find the Pasir Ris Mangrove Boardwalk.
+A 15-minute walk from Pasir Ris MRT is the Pasir Ris Mangrove Boardwalk.
 Expect to see extensive amounts of knobbly roots and twisty branches throughout this mangrove forest, making it akin to a Martian habitat.

 Along the way, you’ll be able to spot various mud-dwelling creatures like the mudskipper and mud crabs, so keep your eyes peeled for them.

-16. Tampines Eco-Green – eco-friendly garden with hiking trails
+18. Tampines Eco-Green – Eco-friendly garden with hiking trails

 Not many Easties know about Tampines Eco-Green – and truly, without any designated entrances or gates, stumbling upon its premises is almost a feat by itself.